tarunkumariitm/tarunkumariitm.github.io/README.md

 ### News
 - Awarded travel grant for [CODS-COMAD, 2020](https://cods-comad.in/)
 - Travelling to Lisbon for [International Conference for Complex Networks, 2019](https://www.complexnetworks.org/)
-- Best presentation award for our work on Hypergraph clustering in [4th IBSE workshop](https://ibse-iitm.github.io/news/IBSE-workshop-04)
+- Best presentation award for our work on Hypergraph clustering in [4th IBSE workshop, 2018](https://ibse-iitm.github.io/news/IBSE-workshop-04)

 ### Education